Sebastianhju/Runeterra-5e/Runes.md

 ---

 ### Arcane Comet <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/ArcaneComet.png" Align=left width=25% height=25%>
-Whenever you deal magical damage to an enemy, a comet shoots out from you, dealing magical bludgeoning damage to all targets of your choosing.
+Once a turn whenever you deal magical damage to an enemy, a comet shoots out from you, dealing magical bludgeoning damage to all targets of your choosing.
 The damage and area of effect scales with your level.
 Once used, it cannot be used again until a 30 seconds has passed.

 **Arcane Comet Scaling**
 |Level|Effect|